Ripple Effect

 3. Divide participants in three groups, giving each a block of post-it notes (preferably a different colour for each group).

-4. Assign to each group one of the three areas of the ripple effect diagram, and ask them to brainstorm the consequences that gambling could have for that area.
+4. Assign to each group one of the three areas of the ripple effect diagram, and ask them to list the consequences that gambling could have for that area.

 5. Participants can write one consequence per post-it and then stick them all on the flip-chart.

-6. Once the brainstorm is complete, ask each group to explain to the others which consequences they have identified.
+6. Once their discussion is complete, ask each group to explain to the others which consequences they have identified.

 8. Conclude bringing participants’ attention to any gambling-related harm that you think is missing, using the Practitioner Answer Sheet.